bduggan/raku-map-leaflet/README.md

         zoom => 13
     );

 Constructor.
-If no center is specified, then it will fit the bounds of all markers and geojson layers.
+If no center is specified, then bounds are computed, and the starting view will have a zoom level and extents that fit all of the layers that have been added.

-Other options are:
+Other options to the constructor are:

 #### title